Quantum clocks are more precise than classical ones: Modelling clocks

-In the case of quantum clocks, we defined an alternative description in terms of the Lindbladian generators rather than the maps (Section \ref{sec:continuouslimit}).
-We can do the same for classical clocks, by taking the limit $\delta \rightarrow 0$.
-However, in this case, since the state is always diagonal w.r.t. a fixed orthonormal basis, we only require the dynamics of the diagonal elements, which are seen to be
+In the case of quantum clocks, we used the Lindbladian generators rather than the maps to describe the evolution of the clockwork as continuous and parametrised by $t$ (Section \ref{sec:continuouslimit}).
+We can do the same for classical clocks, by taking the limit $\delta \rightarrow 0$, as in Eq. \ref{eq:continuousquantumclock}.
+However, in the classical case, since the state is always diagonal w.r.t. a fixed orthonormal basis, we only require the dynamics of the vector of diagonal elements, which is seen to be